Our Store in Bryan, Texas

 We regularly send out e-mails announcing upcoming events or advertising special sales.
-First-time subscribers, please visit our Newsletter Sign-up page to “Sign up for our newsletter and receive 20% off your first order”.
+First-time subscribers, please visit our Newsletter Sign-up page to “Sign up for our newsletter and receive a free pattern”.

 You may change your e-mail address or password right from the website at any time.
 Simply log in and go under “My Account.”
 At your Login Information, click on “edit.”
 From there you may change your e-mail address, your password, phone number, shipping address, etc.